yami2200/polyglot-language-server/README.md

 Open vscode and open the folder polyglot-language-server/vscode-client/ in vscode.
 Open src/core/extension.ts, press F5, and click on "VS Code Extension Development".
 This will run a new Vscode Window with the extension running.
+When testing the language server, you can go to the output tab and select the "Polyglot" channel to see what is happening in logs.

 # :closed_book: Features :